mbenniston/glTF-reader/README.md

 Features:

-- Reading of pure json glTF files
+- Reading of glTF and glb files
 - 1 to 1 data mirroring of glTF files

 Supported readable data: